lablup/backend.ai/docs/user-api/kernels.rst

    * - HTTP Status Code
      - Description
+   * - 200 OK
+     - The kernel is already running and you are okay to reuse it.
    * - 201 Created
      - The kernel is successfully created.
+   * - 401 Invalid API parameters
+     - There are invalid or malformed values in the API parameters.
    * - 406 Not acceptable
      - The requested resource limits exceed the server's own limits.